harvard-lil/perma/developer.md

 We have several types of users:

 * Logged in users are identified the standard Django way: `user.is_authenticated`
 * Users may belong to an organization.
-You should test this with `user.is_organization_member`.
+You should test this with `user.is_organization_user`.
 * Users may belong to a registrar (`user.registrar is not None`).
 You should test this with `user.is_registrar_member()`.
 * Admin users are identified the standard Django way: `user.is_staff`